 E. The Morgan Library & Museum (New York) http://www.themorgan.org/taxonomy/term/40?id=Seals – online collection of seals and tablets

-The following journals can be searched through Anthropology Plus, the EJC, JSTOR, and some can be accessed directly from the publisher's Website.
+The following journals are included and can be searched using the Anthropology Plus, EJC, and JSTOR databases.
+You can also check and locate them by entering the title in the UA Library Catalog.
+Some can be accessed directly from the publisher's Website.

 General Archaeology Journals